cid-harvard/atlas-subnational-frontend/README.md

 * Create `.env.<country>`
 * Add to `Brocfile.js` dotEnv path to country

+SUB-FOLDERS
+* Set `ROOT_URL` to what the sub dir should be in the correct `.env` file before building

 * `ember build` (development) defaults to `.env`
 * `ember build --environment production` (production) defaults to `.env`